-- 1. Qualitative: Minimum Cumulative Grade Point Average (CGPA) - maintaining a term GPA and CGPA of 2.0. - 2.
-Quantitative: includes both the completion ratio (pace) and the maximum time frame--The completion ratio means maintaining a 67% semester credit hour completion ratio.
+- Qualitative: Minimum Cumulative Grade Point Average (CGPA) - maintaining a cumulative GPA of 2.0 or higher.
+Cumulatve GPA includes transfer work if applicable. - Quantitative: includes both the completion ratio (pace) and the maximum time frame--The completion ratio means maintaining a 67% semester credit hour completion ratio.
 For example, if the student signed up for 12 credits, they must earn at least 9 credits in order to be in compliance.
 Nine divided by twelve is 75% (over the minimum 67%).
 Maximum time frame is completing all required courses and graduating within the 150% maximum time frame.
 For example, if your degree requires you to complete 120 credit hours, those credits must be completed before the student reaches 180 credit hours.
 Students cannot receive financial aid for more than 150% of the credit hours required to complete their degree.